Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Discussion

-\textbf{Acknowledgement} The authors thank Sergey Gonchenko, Igor Sataev, and Dmitry Turaev for fruitful discussions.
-This paper was carried out with the support by: grant RSF No.~19-71-10048 (Sec.~\ref{sec:Scenarios} and Sec.~\ref{sec:SmallB}), grant RFBR No.~19-31-60030 (Sec.~\ref{sec:VarShil}), and the Laboratory of Dynamical Systems and Applications NRU HSE of the Russian Ministry of Science and Higher Education, grant No. 075-15-2019-1931 (Sec.~\ref{sec:LargeB}).
-A.~Kazakov and and E.~Karatetskaia also acknowledge the support of RFBR grants 18-29-10081 and 19-01-00607.
+The authors thank Sergey Gonchenko, Igor Sataev, and Dmitry Turaev for fruitful discussions.
+The authors also express their gratitude to the referee for valuable comments, which significantly helped to improve this paper.

+This work was carried out with the support of the RSF grant No.~19-71-10048 (Sections~\ref{sec:SmallB} and \ref{sec:LargeB}) and the Laboratory of Dynamical Systems and Applications NRU HSE, grant for supporting basic scientific research in inter-campus groups (Sections~\ref{sec:Scenarios}, \ref{sec:MiraMapBiff}, and \ref{sec:VarShil}).
+A.~Kazakov and E.~Karatetskaia also acknowledge the support of Theoretical Physics and Mathematics Advancement Foundation BASIS for financial support of scientific investigations.